afurtak/Genetics-Image-Reproduction/README.md

-Implementation of generics algorithm which reproduce given image using colorful triangles.
+Implementation of genetics algorithm which reproduce given image using colorful triangles.